ksm/SwiftInFlux/README.md

 * The `+` operator can no longer append a `Character` to `String`, clarifying that `+` is only for concatenation.
 (This is analogous to appending an element to an array which was [removed in Beta 5](#other-changes))
 * `Optional.hasValue` was removed
 * `RawOptionSetType` (used by imported `NS_OPTIONS`) now supports bitwise assignment operators
-* One-element tuples can no longer have a label (in practice, that means that an enum case that stores one value cannot have a label)
+* One-element tuples can no longer have a label.
+In practice, that means that an enum case that stores one value cannot have a label ([this will be fixed](#enumeration-case-value-labels)).
 * Messages in `assert` calls can now use string interpolation
 * New `precondition()` function.
 It works similarly to `assert()` (takes a condition and stops the program if it's `false`), however unlike `assert`s, `precondition`s aren't disabled in Release mode builds.
 (They will be stripped, however, if the application is compiled with `-Ounchecked` setting)
 * Arbitrary implicit conversions between types using `__conversion() -> T` was removed.
 It's now only possible to add implicit conversions from value literals [using language-defined protocols](http://nshipster.com/swift-literal-convertible/).